 Right-of-Way.
-A strip of land reserved for public uses, which includes but is not limited to roadways, sewer facilities, and water facilities.
+A strip of land reserved for public uses, which includes but is not limited to roadways, sewer facilities, and water facilities, and stormwater facilities.

 Transportation Mode.
 A form of transportation such as the automobile mode, bus mode, light rail mode, etc.